Telemax (tower): Description

-The Telemax is in the city's Buchholz-Kleefeld district, which is about 8 km from the city center.
+The Telemax is in the city's Buchholz-Kleefeld district, which is about 8 km from the city centre.
 It can be seen from all over this part of the city, and is an obvious landmark.
 It can be seen from the highway from about 20 km away, from the A 2 near Lehrte, for example.
 The name of the previous radio tower in the city was changed to VW-Tower after this new tower went into service.
-The tower is illuminated in magenta, the corporate color of Deutsche Telekom AG, for special occasions, such as the Hannover Messe or CeBit.
+The tower is illuminated in magenta, the corporate colour of Deutsche Telekom AG, for special occasions, such as the Hannover Messe or CeBit.